 This Matcha Green Tea cookies recipe is a great way to make decorative green swirl cookies for the holidays without any artificial dyes.
 The recipe simply uses matcha green tea powder to make the cookies feature a vibrant green spiral.
+These green tea cookies are of course great anytime, but would be particularly festive for the Christmas and St. Patrick’s day holidays due to the lovely natural green color of the swirls.

 Spiral Matcha Green Tea cookies for The Great Food Blogger Cookie Swap